Program Goals and Components

 4. Evaluation of Knowledge, Skills, and Dispositions for Leadership

 Students will be scheduled for written and oral examinations of their content learning.
 Examinations or major projects assigned at the end of each course during the first year have a dual purpose: (a) contribution to course grades as indicated in the course syllabi; and (b) indication of the potential for success in moving forward with the doctoral degree program.
 Students who perform poorly on one of these final course evaluations will be contacted by the program director to determine eligibility for continuing with the doctoral program, regardless of the grade obtained in the foundation course.
 During the third year, a comprehensive written and oral examination of the coursework from the first two years will be scheduled.
 Defense of the dissertation proposal is the oral portion of this comprehensive examination.
-Successful completion of each of these examinations, with interventions as needed, will qualify the student to begin enrollment in the last nine hours of work on the dissertation, and a change in academic status from doctoral student to doctoral candidate.
+Failure to pass the comprehensive examination (both in written and oral formats) after eligible interventions will result in termination from the program.
+Successful completion of the comprehensive examination (written and oral formats) will qualify the student to begin enrollment in ED 899 Dissertation to conduct independent research guided by an appointed Dissertation Chair/advisor, and signals a change in a student's academic status from doctoral student to doctoral candidate.

 5. Leadership-Relevant Dissertation

-Candidates will engage in the rigorous investigation of original research regarding a problem area in leadership personally identified with advisor's approval and supported by the guidance of a committee of LSUS graduate faculty and researchers.
-In most cases students will begin dissertation preparation during the first year in the doctoral program.
+Candidates will engage in the rigorous investigation of original research regarding a problem area in organizational leadership.
+Although the research problem may be personally identified, advisor's approval and guidance, along with the support of a committee of LSUS graduate faculty and researchers are essential.
+A dissertation committee member outside of the LSUS faculty, who has expertise related to the dissertation topic, may be selected with program approval.
+In most cases students will begin dissertation preparation during the first year in the doctoral program and continue to build upon this research throughout the program--making changes as needed.
 Transfer credit will not be accepted in this category.
 The dissertation requirement is described in further detail on the Dissertation Page on this website and in the Leadership Studies Handbook, which includes a special section referred to as the Leadership Studies Dissertation Handbook.